timestretch/frameout/README.md

 - Unit Tests
 - Clean up repeated erb template code.
 - Add some admin-only user management functionality.
-- Use an ORM such as ActiveRecord or Sequel where appropriate.
 - Try Sequel Prepared statements.
 - Implement "fetch_hash" to ruby-mysql prepared statement results.
 - Javascript confirmation on delete